 Our goal here is to is to expand the resources available to everyone in the community.
 If you’re working with the product—or just want to learn about it—please join us!

-We’ll respond to feedback from our audience so we can all achieve what we all want to do: to be masters of our craft.
+We’ll respond to feedback from our audience so we can all achieve what we all want to do: to be experts in our craft.